 By Kay Akashi

 Kay has written a sentence in Japanese on his tablet.
-Now, Kay knows his sentence consists of characters, and -th character has characters.
+Now, Kay knows his sentence consists of NN characters, and ii-th character has AiA_i characters.

 His tablet has a function called "object eraser" which enables him to delete the last stroke from the last character.
 After deleting all the strokes in a single character, the character is completely erased.